flychicken123/Job_Worker/design.md

 # TLS Configuration

 We use TLS 1.3.
 Cipher suites are standardized and will be used by default.
+I thought we should save username and token for the request, but that will make the system more complicated.
+I just keep the certificate for security.
 Certificate Setup
 Server requires: